investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What we don't like

-With no sign-up bonus or 0% introductory APR on balance transfers or purchases, this is the definition of a bare-bones cashback credit card.
+Lacks a welcome bonus or 0% introductory APR on balance transfers and/or purchases, this is the definition of a bare-bones cashback credit card.

 Brace yourself for a higher-than-average variable interest rate if you carry a balance.
 This is Credit One covering it's butt on customers it deems may be a bigger credit risk.